 If nets, ropes and mooring lines need to be loosened during maintenance activities and supervised operational activities that require the lifting of nets, measures as specified in the Marine Mammal Management Plan, Shark Management Plan and Seabird Management Plan must be implemented to avoid and/or minimise the risk of entanglement.

-Nets used for sea pens shall be constructed to avoid as far as practicable and otherwise minimise the ability of marine mammals, sharks and diving birds to access dead fish from the bottom of the sea pens.
+Sea pens shall be designed and operated to minimise the ability of marine mammals, sharks and diving birds to access dead fish from the bottom of the sea pens.

 Upon expiry (unless operating under section 165ZH of the RMA or an equivalent provision), surrender or cancellation of the consent, the Consent Holder must remove all marine farm and associated structures from the site and restore any damage or disturbance to the site caused by the physical presence of the structures so that the site is restored as near as practicable to its condition prior to the exercise of this consent within six months of the date of expiry, surrender or cancellation of consent.
 If the Consent Holder fails to do so, the Council may cause the marine farm structures, including all associated structures, to be removed and the site restored, and may recover the costs incurred by the removal and restoration from the consent holder.